US Take-Home Pay Calculator (2026)

 The four deductions explained

 Social Security and Medicare (FICA) are payroll taxes deducted from almost every paycheck.
-Social Security is 6.2% of wages up to an annual cap ($184,500 in 2026), and Medicare is 1.45% with no cap, plus an extra 0.9% on very high earners.
+Social Security is 6.2% of wages up to an annual cap ($184,500 in 2026), and Medicare is 1.45% with no cap, plus an extra 0.9% on earnings above $200,000 for single filers.
 Together they fund retirement and healthcare programs.
+FICA is the deduction people forget when comparing offers, and at middle incomes it often takes more than state tax does.

-How to use this calculator to compare jobs and states
+How to use this take home pay calculator to compare jobs and states

 Is this take home pay calculator accurate?